dirk-thomas/dirk-thomas.github.io/index.md

 ![Dirk Thomas](images/dirk-thomas.png){: style="float:right"}

+Dirk Thomas is a Senior Software Architect at
+[Nvidia](http://www.nvidia.com) working on autonomous vehicles.

-Dirk Thomas was a Principal Software Engineer at
+Before he was a Principal Software Engineer at
 [Open Robotics](http://www.openrobotics.org) working on the core of the robotic
 framework [ROS (the Robot Operating System)](http://www.ros.org)
 as well as leading the [ROS 2](http://www.ros2.org) project.